SPECIAL FOCUS ON THINGS YOU SHOULD KNOW ABOUT MALE INFERTILITY

 Q. WHAT IF THE MALE PARTNER HAS BEEN FERTILE IN THE PAST?

-A past history of male fertility is not a definitive indicator of current male fertility health.
-Past history of fertility should not exclude a male fertility evaluation when a couple is experiencing trouble conceiving.
+A history of male fertility is not a definitive indicator of current male fertility health.
+History of fertility should not exclude a male fertility evaluation when a couple is experiencing trouble conceiving.

 Q. WHAT ARE THE PREVENTIVE MEASURES?

 Many types of male infertility aren't preventable.
 However, you can avoid some known causes of male infertility.
 For example:

 More often than not, IVF treatment will help couples successfully create embryos with their eggs and sperm.
 However, for men who aren't producing any sperm, sperm donation is another alternative to consider.
 Donor sperm can be used for IUI or IVF.
 In IUI donor sperm is directly inseminated inside the women's uterus after processing the semen.
 By using In Vitro Fertilisation (IVF)techniques, eggs are obtained from the woman, fertilised by sperm from the donor, and the resulting embryos are placed int the woman's uterus.